-- 9.1 The Coach on the team bench may not enter the Field of Play during playing time under any circumstances but may do so during a shoot-out competition. - 9.2 The Team Manager and substitute players nominated for that match must remain seated on the team bench during playing time, including time stoppages, unless the Technical Officer on duty directs otherwise or when implementing the substitution procedures.
-The Coach nominated for the match must remain in an area designated by the Technical Officer on duty but need not be seated.
+- 9.1 The Coach on the team bench may not enter the Field of Play during playing time under any circumstances but may do so during a shoot-out competition. - 9.2 The Team Manager and substitute players nominated for that match must remain within or near the team bench during playing time, including time stoppages, except when implementing the substitution procedures.
+The Team Coach must remain in an area designated by the Technical Officer on duty but need not be seated.
 Substitutes may leave their seats to warm up in an area designated by the Technical Officer on duty.
-The Team Medical Doctor and Physiotherapist may leave their seats to treat players; wherever possible treatment should take place at the end of the team bench. - 9.3 The nominated Team Manager for a match is responsible for the conduct of all persons occupying the team bench. - 9.4 Vocal communication by team officials and / or players on the team bench must not be directed at the technical officials seated at the table, the Umpires and / or the players of the opposing team. - 9.5 If misconduct occurs after a Team Manager has been warned about acts of misconduct on his / her team bench, the Technical Officer on duty is empowered to order the person or persons involved to leave the team bench and remain in the team changing room for the rest of the match.
-After the match, the Technical Officer will report the circumstances to the Technical Delegate who may take further disciplinary action. - 9.6 No incapacity treatment is permitted on the Field of Play unless the Physiotherapist or Team Doctor reasonably believe that a player requires medical attention and for that reason they may enter the Field of Play without permission: - a if a team does not have such registered officials, the on-duty Medical Officer or Team Manager in the case that the on-duty Medical Officer is not present, may enter the Field of Play if they reasonably believe that a player requires medical attention; - b if necessary, the Umpire may authorise stretcher bearers to enter the Field of Play; - c persons authorised to enter the Field of Play are required to assist and remove the player concerned from the Field of Play as soon as it is safe to do so. - 9.7 If any person from the team bench and / or the on-duty Medical Officer enters the Field of Play and attends a player: - a that player must leave the Field of Play and return to the team bench area for a minimum of two minutes of playing time; - b the two minutes period will be managed by the Technical Officials on duty; - the player required to leave the Field of Play may be substituted in accordance with the Rules of Hockey. - 9.8 If blood staining to the Field of Play occurs cleaning must immediately take place using a Non-Acid Disinfectant Surface Cleaner which is effective against antibiotic-resistant bacteria or, if such
+The Team Medical Doctor and Physiotherapist may leave their seats to treat players; wherever possible, treatment should take place at the end of the team bench furthest from the Technical Table. - 9.3 The nominated Team Manager for a match is responsible for the conduct of all persons occupying the team bench. - 9.4 Vocal communication by team officials and / or players on the team bench must not be directed at the technical officials seated at the table, the Umpires and / or the players of the opposing team. - 9.5 If misconduct occurs after a Team Manager has been warned about acts of misconduct on his / her team bench, the Technical Officer on duty is empowered to order the person or persons involved to leave the team bench and remain in the team changing room for the rest of the match.
+After the match, the Technical Officer will report the circumstances to the Tournament Director who may take further disciplinary action. - 9.6 No incapacity treatment is permitted on the Field of Play unless the Physiotherapist or Team Doctor reasonably believe that a player requires medical attention and for that reason they may enter the Field of Play without permission: - a if a team does not have such registered officials, the on-duty Medical Officer or Team Manager in the case that the on-duty Medical Officer is not present, may enter the Field of Play if they reasonably believe that a player requires medical attention; - b if necessary, stretcher bearers may enter the Field of Play; - c persons authorised to enter the Field of Play are required to assist and remove the player concerned from the Field of Play as soon as it is safe to do so. - 9.7 If any person from the team bench and / or the on-duty Medical Officer enters the Field of Play and attends a player at any time: - that player must leave the Field of Play and return to the team bench area for a minimum of two minutes of playing time; - b the two minutes period will be managed by the Technical Officials on duty; - the player required to leave the Field of Play may be substituted in accordance with the Rules of Hockey. - 9.8 If blood staining to the Field of Play occurs cleaning must immediately take place using a Non-Acid Disinfectant Surface Cleaner which is effective against antibiotic-resistant bacteria or, if such